ajv-validator/ajv/README.md

 ## Command line interface

-Simple JSON-schema validation can be done from command line using [ajv-cli](https://github.com/jessedc/ajv-cli) package.
+JSON-schema validation using schemas and data in files can be done from command line using [ajv-cli](https://github.com/jessedc/ajv-cli) package.

 ## Tests